27 unbelievable adventures in NYC

 Warm weather only:

-17. Bike ride in Central Park: Central Park Sightseeing offers both bike rentals and bike tours around the city.
+18. Bike ride in Central Park or along the Hudson River Greenway: Central Park Sightseeing offers both bike rentals and bike tours around the city.
 What could be better than a guided bike ride in Central Park, the first landscaped public park in the USA?
 Your guide, a city-licensed professional, rides alongside you and shows you all that the park has to offer: Bethesda Fountain, hidden waterfalls, cast-iron bridges, movie scenes, celebrity homes, skyscrapers… all while passing beneath many of the park’s 26,000 trees.
 You’ll learn the history of New York City, told in terms of the development of the city and its parks.
 You’ll even bike right up to Strawberry Fields, the memorial to the life of John Lennon, and see the famous building where he lived.

 Cold weather only:

-22. Snowboard & Ski: The NYC Snow bus gives you the advantage of being able to relax and enjoy your trip, book lessons and/or rent gear at a low cost.
+23. Snowboard & Ski: Sourced Adventures gives you the advantage of being able to relax and enjoy your trip, book lessons and/or rent gear at a low cost.
 They offer a variety of trips to seven of the closest mountains to NYC.